xyecoding/my_vimrc/README.md

     ](https://ctan.math.illinois.edu/support/latexindent/documentation/latexindent.pdf)
     says that latexindent allows multiple spaces to single.
 However, my latexindent does not acheive that correctly, even when I set `multipleSpacesToSingle: 1`.
+4. When I change the option for some formators in neoformat, errors occur in most cases.
+For example, When I add `--no-bracket-spacing` for `prettier`, I can not change anything for markdown files.
+    Thus, I turn to use `vim-autoformt`.